-- 1. Completion of a Course - a.
-All assignments are due on the dates established in the course calendar, which is published in the syllabus or assigned in class.
-Any assignments turned in after the scheduled due date will be penalized five percent (5%) of the original value per day including weekends, breaks, and holidays. - b.
-No work is accepted after the final date of regular classes. - 2.
-Incompletes - a.
+- a.
 An incomplete is given only after the student establishes with the instructor and the department chair by written petition that his or her work is incomplete for good cause (i.e., lengthy illness, death in the family).
 Incompletes are rarely granted.
 Only those absences that are incurred within the time period of the extenuating circumstances prompting an incomplete will be excused.
 The student is still accountable for any other absences and will be penalized for them according to the attendance policy. - b.
 A Petition for Incomplete Grade with all supporting documentation must be submitted for approval at least one week prior to the end of normal classes.
 The submitting of a petition does not automatically ensure the granting of an incomplete.
 The petition must be approved by the appropriate academic committee of the Undergraduate Theology Department. - 3.
 Examinations and Other Assignments - a.
 Early examinations are not allowed. - b.
-Late examinations are administered only when extenuating circumstances are present (such as a death in the family the week before exams, sudden and major illness the week of exams that is documented by a physician).
+Late examinations are administered only when extenuating circumstances are present (such as a death in the family the week before

+- exams, sudden and major illness the week of exams that is documented by a physician).
 In fairness to all students, some persons should not have more time to prepare for an examination than others.
 The granting of a late examination request is rare. - c.
 A Petition for Late Examination without penalty must be signed by the professor and the chair.
 Proper documentation must accompany the petition and must be submitted to the Undergraduate Theology Department.
 The student must schedule the makeup exam with the professor of the course.
 The exam must be taken no later than five (5) calendar days after the approval of the petition.
 Grade penalties may be applied as indicated by the Academic Affairs Committee. - d.
-All exams will be given as scheduled.
+All exams are given as scheduled.
 It is the student's responsibility when purchasing airline tickets, for example, to take this schedule into consideration.
-Not being present for the final examination automatically results in failure of the course.
+Not being present for the final examination automatically results in failure of the course. - e.

-e.
 These requirements apply to all quizzes, tests, and examinations administered by the Undergraduate Theology Department.

-4. Attendance
+4. Attendance Policy

 - a.
-The Official Attendance Policy for the Undergraduate Theology Department is as follows for a three-semester hour class: - (1) If the class meets three times a week, the missing of 6 class sessions will result in a grade reduction of one letter grade.

-Missing 12 class sessions will automatically result in a grade of "F." - (2) If a class meets twice a week, the missing of 4 class sessions will result in a grade reduction of one letter grade.
-Missing 8 sessions will automatically result in a grade of "F." - (3) If the class meets once a week, then missing 2 class sessions will result in a grade reduction of one letter grade.
-Missing 4 class sessions will automatically result in a grade of "F." - b.
-The absences allowed prior to grade reduction are designed to allow for emergencies and illnesses, and are not designed for indiscriminate use.
-Many students incorrectly assume that they may use these allowable absences as unexcused "cuts" from class.
+The Official Attendance Policy for the Undergraduate Theology Department is as follows: - (1) If class meets three times a week, 3 unexcused absences will result in 1 grade letter reduction; 6 unexcused absences will automatically result in an "F" for the course. - (2) If class meets two times a week, 2 unexcused absences will result in 1 grade letter reduction; 4 unexcused absences will automatically result in an "F" for the course. - (3) If class meets one time a week, 1 unexcused absence will result in 1 grade letter reduction; 2 unexcused absences will automatically result in an "F" for the course. - b.
+The absences allowed prior to grade reduction are designed to allow for emergencies and illnesses, only.
+(Faculty may require documentation.)
 Administrative excuses are granted only when a student is on official University business and has received approval in advance from the University administration. - c.
-Students are expected to be prompt for classes.
-Two tardies will equal one absence.
+The penalty for tardies is at the discretion of the instructor.